ethereum/ethereum-org-website/src/content/dvt/index.md

 Stake centralization can also lead to client centralization since it's easier for services to support only one or two client configurations.
 In case of a faulty node, or poor performance, this could have a massive impact on the entire network, which should be avoided.

-DVT solves these issues by allowing staking providers to distribute their validator's operation between multiple operators, leading to improved operator participation in the network.
-While simultaneously reducing correlation risks by diversifying client configurations and jurisdictions.
-Resulting in the Ethereum network being more resistant and decentralized.

 In a nutshell, DVT enables:
 - Decentralization of Ethereum's PoS consensus